INWNMTheBossM/Miner-s-Haven-Plus/README.md

 The whole game with all assets included.

 # How to use...
-- Simply click the clone or download button and click clone, this will download the rbxl.file
+- Simply click the clone or download button and choose the option download as zip.

 All the rules that berezaa have for the miner's haven open-source also apply here.